Snort 3

 Technical Specifications

-Snort 3 can run on a variety of systems, including:
+Snort 3 supports a wide range of network protocols, including:

 Pros and Cons